The origin of cockroaches dates back to the epoch of dinosaurs.

 The population of German roaches multiplies rapidly as they lay fifty eggs at once, contained in an ootheca.

-In addition to this, the development process from a nymph to an adult takes only about three months, hence, increasing their numbers quickly.
+In addition, the development process from a nymph to an adult takes only about three months, increasing their numbers quickly.

 On the other hand, an American capsule contains merely sixteen roach eggs.

-The development of the nymph babies, after hatching, to an adult takes approximately five and a half months.
+After hatching, the development of the nymph babies to an adult takes approximately five and a half months.

-American cockroaches, as we conclude, are comparatively more dreadful than their German mates.
+As we conclude, American cockroaches are comparatively more dreadful than their German mates.

 Still, the presence of either of them is equally daunting and dreadful.

-And while there are many ways to eliminate and get rid of these roaches at home, make sure that you take proper care of your surroundings to keep them at bay.
+And while there are many ways to eliminate and get rid of these roaches at home, ensure that you take proper care of your surroundings to keep them at bay.

-At present, since you have become aware of their preferences in terms of diet and habitat, controlling and preventing them from causing an infestation should be an easier task!
+Since you have become aware of their preferences in terms of diet and habitat, controlling and preventing them from causing an infestation should be easier!